 Chicken Chili with White Beans

 Chili is a staple at every Super Bowl party but, let’s face it, most versions made with ground beef and store-bought seasoning mixes leave you feeling guilty and stuffed, and desperately searching for a TUMS.
-Not this one — this is a healthy chili that you can actually feel good about eating.
-It’s made from scratch, loaded with veggies, and chock-full of protein rich chicken and beans.
-Don’t worry, it’s still hearty and delicious…even your manly football fanatics will love it.
+Not this one.
+This is a healthy chili that you can actually feel good about eating: it’s made from scratch, loaded with veggies, and chock-full of protein rich chicken and beans.
+Don’t worry, it’s still hearty and delicious, and even your manly football fanatics will love it.

 At first glance, the list of ingredients looks long but it’s really just a lot of spices; and while it simmers on the stove for almost two hours, active cooking time is only about 30 minutes.
 It’s important to use regular ground chicken – not the extra lean all breast meat – and same goes if you’re substituting ground turkey.

 Use Pomi boxed chopped tomatoes if you can find them…they’re far superior to canned and lend good texture.
 Also, feel free to double up on the heat if you like a spicier chili; this one is family friendly with a nice, moderate heat.

 Serve with tortilla chips or cornbread and have a fun Super Bowl Sunday…and if you’re not into football like me, at least enjoy some chili :)